At-home collection kit. Meaningful insights. Personalized plan.

 - Difficulty sleeping or anxiety in the evening (which can contribute to weight gain)

-Estradiol is the most powerful and active form of estrogen in the body.
+Is the most powerful and active form of estrogen in the body.
 In addition to being important for bone health, fertility, and cardiovascular healthy, estradiol plays a role in how the body regulates weight and metabolism.

-Progesterone, in women it is a hormone released by the ovaries during ovulation.
+in women it is a hormone released by the ovaries during ovulation.
 It is also produced to a lesser extent in the adrenal glands.
 In men, progesterone is produced in the testes and adrenal glands.
 An altered progesterone level can result in bloating and food cravings.
 The level of progesterone is also connected to thyroid function and the conversion of fat into energy.

-Testosterone is the predominant androgen or “male hormone” – although it is important to the health of both men and women.
+Is the predominant androgen or “male hormone” – although it is important to the health of both men and women.
 A normal testosterone level is important for maintaining lean body mass and healthy body composition.

-DHEA, Dehydroepiandrosterone sulfate is produced in the adrenal glands, and it can be converted to testosterone and estrogen in other tissues.
+Dehydroepiandrosterone sulfate is produced in the adrenal glands, and it can be converted to testosterone and estrogen in other tissues.
 DHEA-S balances the effect of cortisol on metabolism and might be especially important for age-related weight maintenance.

-Cortisol is a hormone secreted by the adrenal glands.
+Is a hormone secreted by the adrenal glands.
 Cortisol has wide-ranging effects on regulating metabolism, immune function, and the body’s response to stress.
 An abnormal level of cortisol can have an adverse effect on appetite and body weight.

-Thyroid Stimulating Hormone is a hormone secreted by the pituitary gland that stimulates production of T4 and T3 hormones in the thyroid gland.
+Is a hormone secreted by the pituitary gland that stimulates production of T4 and T3 hormones in the thyroid gland.
 An abnormal level of TSH is often the first sign of thyroid dysfunction and can contribute to problems with body weight and metabolism.